nvtkaszpir/DevOps-Knowledge-Base/scm/devops.rst

 Articles
 --------

+* A practical guide to anomaly detection for devops: devops-anomaly-detection_
 * How 'DevOps' is Killing the Developer: devops-killing-developer_
 * Why Vagrant is the Best DevOps Tool Ever: vagrant-devops-tool_
 * Implementing DevOps in Large Complex Organizations: An Interview with Mike Baukes: devops-large-organizations_